aacraf/aacraf/README.md

 - I'm currently finishing my studies in computer science.

-- I'm currently learning web development and trying to dive more into data structures and algorithms.
+- I'm also learning web development and trying to dive more into data structures and algorithms.